How Much Does UK Clothing Manufacturing Cost

 A basic jersey t-shirt in the UK costs approximately £16–£28 per unit at 100–200 units per style, covering CMT (£5–£10), fabric (£4–£8), trims and packaging (£2–£4), and pattern/grading amortisation (£1.50–£3.50).
 At 50 units per style, expect the upper end of that range or above.
 At 300+ units, experienced brands have brought total unit costs on basics below £14 by consolidating fabric purchasing and negotiating volume terms.

-What is the difference between CMT and full-service manufacturing costs?
+What’s the difference between CMT and full-service manufacturing costs?

 CMT is labour only — you supply all materials, patterns, and trims.
 Full-service manufacturers source fabric, develop patterns, and manage trims on your behalf.
-Full-service unit costs run 40–70% higher than CMT labour rates, but the full-service model eliminates your logistics burden and the hidden costs of separately commissioning pattern cutting, grading, and fabric sourcing.
+Full-service unit costs run 40–70% higher than CMT labour rates, but the model eliminates your logistics burden and the hidden costs of separately commissioning pattern cutting, grading, and fabric sourcing.
 For brands producing under 200 units per style, full-service often delivers a lower true total cost than CMT once all pre-production costs are counted.

 How much should I budget for my first UK clothing production run?

-For a realistic first production run of three styles at 100–150 units each, budget: pre-production costs £3,000–£7,000 (pattern cutting, grading, tech packs, two sampling rounds per style), plus bulk production costs £8,000–£18,000 (CMT + fabric + trims + packaging at 300–450 total units).
-Total first run budget: £11,000–£25,000.
-Brands that budget under £8,000 for a three-style launch are almost always underestimating pre-production or underestimating fabric costs.
+For a realistic first run of three styles at 100–150 units each, budget pre-production costs of £3,000–£7,000 (pattern cutting, grading, tech packs, two sampling rounds per style), plus bulk production costs of £8,000–£18,000 (CMT, fabric, trims, and packaging across 300–450 total units).
+Total first-run budget: £11,000–£25,000.
+Brands that budget under £8,000 for a three-style launch are almost always underestimating pre-production or fabric costs.

 Why are UK manufacturing costs higher than offshore?